Strictly Business (professional wrestling)

-Strictly Business is a villainous professional wrestling stable currently in the National Wrestling Alliance (NWA), consisting of Chris Adonis, Thom Latimer and Kamille.
-Kamille is the reigning NWA World Women's Champion in her first reign.
+Strictly Business were a villainous professional wrestling stable in the National Wrestling Alliance (NWA), last consisting of Chris Adonis, Thom Latimer and Kamille.

 The group was formed and led by then-NWA World Heavyweight Champion Nick Aldis on the tenth episode of Powerrr on December 17, 2019, and was quickly established as NWA's top villainous faction with the addition of The Wild Cards (Royce Isaacs and Thom Latimer) and Kamille.
 The faction gained further credibility with the addition of major names such as Scott Steiner and Chris Adonis.
 The group dominated NWA until 2021 when Aldis lost his title after a three-year long reign.
 Shortly after the title loss, Aldis was kicked out of the group due to fending off their attack against Tim Storm, reducing the group to Adonis, Latimer and Kamille.

 History

 Nick Aldis' leadership (2019–2021)

 On the December 17 episode of Powerrr, the season premiere of season two, the World Heavyweight Champion Nick Aldis confronted longtime rival Tim Storm and warned him for repeatedly calling his name on commentary which led to The Wild Cards (Royce Isaacs and Thom Latimer) and Kamille attacking Storm in the ring and forming a new alliance with Aldis.
 The episode also featured the beginning of Aldis' feud with Ricky Morton during an interview segment where Morton mentioned that Aldis needed to go a long way to match the legacy of NWA legends which infuriated Aldis.
 The following episode of Powerrr featured the NWA debut of Isaacs' on-screen girlfriend May Valentine, thus directly adding her as a part of Aldis' faction.
 On the January 1, 2020 episode of Powerrr, Aldis named the group "Strictly Business" during an interview segment before his scheduled match against Storm in the opening round of a tournament for the World Television Championship.
 However, Aldis refused to compete and ordered Isaacs to compete in his place, who lost to Storm.
 The feud between Aldis and Morton intensified on the January 7 episode of Powerrr where Aldis proposed a six-man tag team match between Team Morton and Team Aldis where if Morton won then he would receive a title shot against Aldis.
 Aldis then named Wild Cards and the debuting Scott Steiner as the members for his team.
 The following week, Team Aldis lost to Team Morton (Robert Gibson, Eli Drake and Tim Storm), which earned Morton, a title shot against Aldis for the World Heavyweight Championship on the January 21 episode of Powerrr, which Aldis retained.
 Steiner would quietly leave Aldis' alliance and leave NWA shortly after.